 1. How many years of private instruction should I have before applying to the Young Performers Program (ages nine to eighteen)?

-We recommend that young musicians have at least three to four years of prior music study with a private teacher.
+We recommend that young musicians have at least five years of prior music study with a private teacher.

 You may include a collaborative piece in addition to the required solo repertoire.

-We try to provide three to five days’ advance notice, but you should hold the dates on your calendar for auditions in your city until confirmed.
+We try to provide a week’s advance notice, but you should hold the dates on your calendar for auditions in your city until confirmed.

-7. At the live audition, do I need to play the same thing that is on my audition recording?
+5. At the live audition, do I need to play the same repertoire that was submitted with my application?

-Yes, if possible.
+For the International Program, yes, if possible.
 If you are not able to do so, please bring piano scores with you to your audition.
 For the Young Performers Program, we will provide you with an accompanist.

-In 2012, we had 29 Young Performers Program students with an average age of 15.
-There were 11 International Program students with an average age of 24.
+In 2018, we had twenty-eight Young Performers Program students with an average age of fifteen.
+There were eleven International Program students with an average age of twenty-four.

 If you have additional questions, please contact Marianne LaCrosse, General Manager and Education Programs Director, at 650-330-2131 or email@example.com.